Counter-Strike 2 (CS 2) Best settings for max FPS

 Advanced Video

-We will review each option individually so that we get the best possible balance between graphics and performance in CS: GO settings.
+We will review each option individually so that we get the best possible balance between graphics and performance in CS 2 settings.

 Boost Player Contrast: Enabled

-Added in the recent update.
 Must be enabled.
-It helps spot players in dark tunnels such as the one in dust 2.
-Better and much easier to get easy kills.
+It helps spot players in dark tunnels such as the one in Dust 2.
+Better and much easier to spot people and get easy kills.
+I personally recommend it.

 Wait for Vertical Sync: Disabled.